kevinramage/mockDesigner/doc/mockDesigner.md

 # Mock Designer
-To use easily Mock Designer, you must know some basic notions.
+To well understand Mock Designer, there are some key notions to well understand

 ## Organization
-There are some rules to organize your project, you can manage all mock services of your application / domain in the same project.
+There are some rules to organize a project, It's possible to manage all mock services of your application / domain in the same project.
-You can create one big with lot's of services or you can organize your services in several files.
+Project services can be described in one big files or organize in several files.
 [More informations](https://github.com/kevinramage/mockDesigner/blob/master/doc/organization.md)

 ## Actions
+Mock Designer propose actions to react to different requests.
-Mock designer can manage several actions on the reception of a request.
-You can just send a response or apply more complex actions like save data ...
+With Mock Designer actions, a mock can send a response, save request data.
 [More informations](https://github.com/kevinramage/mockDesigner/blob/master/doc/action.md)

 ## Response